Tips to Keep Your Plants Healthy and Thriving

 Sunlight

 Observe how much sunlight the intended spot receives throughout the day.
-Choose sun-loving plants like succulents or cacti for bright areas, and shade-loving plants like ferns or peace lilies for darker corners.
+Choose sun-loving plants like succulents or cacti for bright areas, and shade-loving plants like ferns or peace lilies for darker corners with indirect sunlight.

 -